 The book will be published in trade paperback format.

-The first Blue Light Books winner will have her or his collection debut at the 50th anniversary of the Association of Writers and Writing Programs Feb.
-8-11, 2017 in Washington, D.C.
+The winning Blue Light Books collection will be displayed at the following Association of Writers and Writing Programs Conference.

 No manuscripts with interior art or translations will be considered.